KTStephano/ktstephano.github.io/rendering/stratusgfx/aabbs.md

 {% highlight c++ %}
 struct AABB {
     // If doing GPU frustum culling be careful of alignment.
 For example,
-    // using GLSL it would be best to store these both as vec4. glm::vec3 vmin;
+    // using GLSL it would be best to store these both as vec4 or an
+    // array of 3 floats each.
+    glm::vec3 vmin;
     glm::vec3 vmax;
 };